-The Foundation of Knowledge model permeates this text, reflecting the understanding that knowledge is a powerful tool and that nurses focus on information as a key building block of knowledge.
-The application of the model is described in each section of the text to help the reader understand and appreciate the foundation of knowledge in nursing science and see how it applies to nursing informatics.
+This book uses the Foundation of Knowledge model, reflecting that knowledge is a powerful tool and that nurses focus on information as a key building block of knowledge.
+The application of the model is described in each section of the book to help the reader understand and appreciate the foundation of knowledge in nursing science and how it applies to nursing informatics.
 All of the various nursing roles (practice, administration, education, research, and informatics) involve the science of nursing.
 Nurses are knowledge workers, working with information and generating information and knowledge as a product.
 They are knowledge acquirers, providing convenient and efficient means of capturing and storing knowledge.
-They are knowledge users, meaning individuals or groups who benefit from valuable, viable knowledge.
+They are knowledge users, individuals or groups who benefit from valuable, viable knowledge.
 Nurses are knowledge engineers, designing, developing, implementing, and maintaining knowledge.
 They are knowledge managers, capturing and processing collective expertise and distributing it where it can create the largest benefit.
-Finally, they are knowledge developers and generators, changing and evolving knowledge based on the tasks at hand and the information available.
+They are knowledge developers or generators, changing and evolving knowledge based on the tasks at hand and information available.

 In the case scenario, at first glance one might label Tom as a knowledge worker, a knowledge acquirer, and a knowledge user.
 However, stopping here might sell Tom short in his practice of nursing science.
 Although he acquired and used knowledge to help him achieve his work, he also processed the data and information he collected to develop a nursing diagnosis and a plan of care.
 The knowledge stores Tom used to develop and glean knowledge from valuable information are generative (having the ability to originate and produce or generate) in nature.
 For example, Tom may have learned something new about his patient's culture from the patient or his wife that he will file away in the knowledge repository of his mind to be used in another similar situation.
 As he compares this new cultural information to what he already knows, he may gain insight into the effect of culture on a patient's response to illness.
-In this sense, Tom is a knowledge generator.
+Thus, Tom is a knowledge generator.
 If he shares this newly acquired knowledge with another practitioner, and as he records his observations and his conclusions, he is then disseminating knowledge.
-Tom also uses feedback from the various technologies he has applied to monitor his patient's status.
-In addition, he may rely on feedback from laboratory reports or even other practitioners to help him rethink, revise, and apply the knowledge about this patient that he is generating.
+Tom is also using feedback from the various technologies he has used to monitor his patient's status.
+He may also use feedback from laboratory reports or even other practitioners to help him rethink, revise, and apply the knowledge about this patient that he is generating.

-To have ongoing value, knowledge must be viable.
+Knowledge must also be viable.
 Knowledge viability refers to applications (most technology based) that offer easily accessible, accurate, and timely information obtained from a variety of resources and methods and presented in a manner so as to provide the necessary elements to generate new knowledge.
-In the case scenario, Tom may have felt the need to consult an electronic database or a clinical guidelines repository that he has downloaded on his personal digital assistant (PDA) or that reside in the emergency room's networked computer system to assist him in the development of a comprehensive care plan for his patient.
-In this way, Tom uses technology and evidence to support and inform his practice.
-It is also possible in this scenario that an alert might appear in the patient's electronic health record or the clinical information system (CIS) reminding Tom to ask about influenza and pneumonia vaccines.
-Clinical information technologies that support and inform nursing practice and nursing administration are an important part of nursing informatics and are covered in detail in the Nursing Informatics Administrative Applications: Precare and Care Support and Nursing Informatics Practice Applications: Care Delivery sections of this text.
-Technologies that support and inform nursing education and nursing research are covered in the Education Applications and Research Applications of Nursing Informatics sections respectively.
+In the case scenario, Tom may have felt the need to consult an electronic database or a clinical guidelines repository that he has downloaded on his PDA or that reside in the emergency room's networked computer system to assist him in the development of a comprehensive care plan for his patient.
+In this way, Tom is also using technology and evidence to support and inform his practice.
+It is also possible in this scenario that an alert may appear in the electronic health record or the clinical information system (CIS) reminding Tom to ask about influenza and pneumonia vaccines.
+Clinical information technologies that support and inform nursing practice and nursing administration are an important part of nursing informatics and are covered in detail in Sections III and IV of this text.
+Technologies that support and inform nursing education and nursing research are covered in Section V.